FelipeJorgeL/FelipeJorgeL/README.md

 ### About

 Back-end developer focused on building high-performance REST APIs with **Go** and the **Gin** framework.
-Currently working as an **IT Assistant at PicPay**, applying best practices in API design, database modeling, and containerized deployments.
+Currently working as an **Development Assistant at PicPay**.
 I value clean architecture, well-tested code, and scalable systems.

 ---